GlobalFishingWatch/GFW_technical_documentation/BigQuery-datasets.md

 ### `gfw_research`

-+ **Description:**  This dataset includes streamlined versions of the AIS tables in `pipe_production_vYYYYMMDD`, as well as an additional AIS table subset to only include fishing vessels; vessel info tables that combine identity information from `vessel_database` with AIS activity information from `pipe_production_vYYYYMMDD`; derived data products (encounters, loitering, ports, etc.) that are not yet fully automated; and various reference tables important for analysis (e.g. EEZ info, flags of convenience, country codes, etc.).
-The versions of the pipeline AIS tables in `gfw_research` have been thinned (only 1 point per minute) and further processed to include additional info relevant for analysis (e.g. hours and regions).

-+ **When to use:** This dataset is the primary dataset to use for research and analysis.
-The streamlined AIS tables are smaller and cheaper to query than those in `pipe_production_vYYYYMMDD` and the vessel info tables include important activity data not available in `vessel_database`

-### `gfw_research_precursors`

-TODO
++ **Description:**  This dataset is intended as a general location to store proof-of-concept (PoC) tables developed by the Research Team that have not yet been incorporated into an automated pipeline.
+Many PoC tables originate in specific project datasets (e.g. `prj_vessel_classification`) but not all users have access to all project datasets.
+Once a PoC has reached a level of stability, it can be copied to `gfw_research` to facilitate access, as most GFW users and research partners have access to `gfw_research`.
+This dataset also includes various reference tables useful for analysis (e.g. EEZ info, flags of convenience, country codes, ice masks, etc.).

+A related dataset to `gfw_research` is the `gfw_research_precursors` dataset.
+Like the `_internal` datasets described above, `gfw_research_precursors` is intended simply as a storage location for intermediate tables that are generally not required for analysis.

++ **When to use:** Look to this dataset when interested in accessing the latest stable versions of PoC tables being developed by the Research Team.

-### `scratch_[GFW_USERNAME]_tll[x]`
+### `scratch_[GFW_USERNAME]_ttl[x]`
 + **Description:** Each GFW user has their own "scratch" dataset for development and testing.
-Tables in these datasets get deleted after a certain amount of days so for long-term projects you should create new datasets.
+Tables in these datasets are assigned a "time to live" (ttl) and get deleted after a certain amount of days, so for long-term projects you should create new project-specific datasets.

 ## Other Relevant Datasets